tejuscs/ADBD-Labs/adb-configure-dev-client/adb-configure-dev-client.md

 As a database user, DBA or application developer,
 1. Create a development system from a pre-built Platform images
 2. Create an ssh tunnel from your local laptop into your development system
-3. Configure a secure connection from your development system to your dedicated autonomous database using Oracle SQL Developer, SQLCL and SQL*Plus.
+3. Configure a secure connection from your development system to your dedicated Autonomous AI Database using Oracle SQL Developer, SQLCL and SQL*Plus.

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account with IAM privileges to provision compute instances
-- A pre-provisioned dedicated autonomous database instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
+- A pre-provisioned dedicated Autonomous AI Database instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
 - VNC Viewer or other suitable VNC client on your local laptop